rocky-linux/infrastructure/ansible/README.md

 ### Roles

 If you are using roles or collections, you will need to list them in `./roles/requirements.yml`.
-For example, we use the freeipa collection and a mysql role from geerlingguy.
+For example, we use the `freeipa` collection and a `mysql` role from `geerlingguy`.

 ```
 ---